GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index.md

 ### Import the platform-client-sdk to your project

-Use the following to import the platform-client-sdk:
+Use the following process to import the platform-client-sdk:

 ```javascript
 const platformClient = require('purecloud-platform-client-v2/dist/node/purecloud-platform-client-v2.js');
 ```
-You can now use the various API tools contained in the platformClient object.
+Now, you can use the various API tools in the platformClient object.

 Example: